 - THE 492 Special Topics in Theatre–Literature

-Also required is 8 credits in emphasis-specific courses (See class advisor)
+Also required are 8 credits in emphasis-specific courses (in consultation with academic advisor)

 Total number of credits: 43